 For several years now, the trend among geeks has been to abandon the RSS format.
 RSS, or Really Simple Syndication, is a way to queue up and serve content from the internet.
 The MacSparky RSS, for example, gives RSS applications a list of all the articles I post here since you last checked int.
 It is a great way to read blogs and the backbone of podcast distribution.
 As social networks took off, a lot of my friends that were previously big RSS fans gave up on the technology and instead relied upon sources like Twitter and Facebook to get their news.

 That was never me.

 I never agreed with the idea that Twitter and Buzzfeed, etc., were a replacement for a "Really Simple Syndication" (RSS) news feed.
 It just didn’t make sense to follow a live stream of 140 character updates to catch what was going on with writers whose content I enjoyed.

-This decision by Google cemented my thoughts and decision to put control of my online content back into my hands.
+This decision by Google cemented my thoughts and my decision to put control of my online content back into my hands.
 I took some time to try alternative services for hosting my RSS subscriptions.
-This was part of a larger effort to reduce the privacy implications of using social media services.
+This was part of a more considerable effort to reduce the privacy implications of using social media services.

-It's been a few years since the last time I reviewed and cleaned-up my RSS subscriptions.
-Currently there are 910 feeds in Feedbin.
+It's been a few years since the last time I reviewed and cleaned up my RSS subscriptions.
+Currently, there are 910 feeds in Feedbin.
 I think that's too many!
-I think I probably read and enjoy content at only a few of those.
+I think I probably read and enjoy the content at only a few of those.
 Many are news sites that update dozens of times a day.
 A deluge of content I can't possibly read.
 I find myself the Mark All As Read button in Reeder whenever the number of unread items rises above 400.
 Some of the RSS feeds are dead.
-The author has abandoned the web site and hasn't submitted new content in months and in some case, years.
-It's time to an RSS feed culling.
+The author has abandoned the website and hasn't submitted new content in months and, in some cases, years.
+It's time for an RSS feed culling.